The Best All-in-One DJ Systems Compatible with Rekordbox

 The PRIME 4+ features a large 10.1-inch touchscreen, making track browsing, waveform display, and effects control smooth and intuitive.
 Built-in Wi-Fi streaming offers direct access to platforms like Beatport, TIDAL, and Amazon Music, giving DJs endless track options on the fly without needing USB drives.
 Additionally, the system includes real-time stem separation, allowing DJs to isolate vocals, drums, or melodies during live sets—a feature that Rekordbox users typically need software for.

-Although it’s not Rekordbox-native, the PRIME 4+ fully supports Rekordbox-prepared USB drives, making it easy for Pioneer users to transition without reanalyzing their libraries.
-It may lack Pioneer’s club-style interface, but for DJs seeking four-deck standalone power, onboard streaming, and cutting-edge performance features, the PRIME 4+ is a top-tier option outside the Pioneer ecosystem.
+Although it’s not Rekordbox-native, the PRIME 4+ fully supports Rekordbox-prepared USB drives, making it easy for Pioneer users to go on club CDJs for a gig without reanalyzing their libraries.
+If you don’t mind digressing from CDJ-style setups, this one is an interesting option with its four-deck standalone power, onboard streaming, and cutting-edge performance features.

 Check price